coostdocs/codoc/content/en/co/net/http.md

 explicit Client(const char* serv_url);
 ```

-- Constructor, the parameter serv_url is the url address of the server, and its form is `protocol://host:port`, the following server urls are all ok:
+- Constructor, the parameter `serv_url` is the url address of the server, and its form is `protocol://host:port`, the following server urls are all ok:
    - "github.com"
    - "https://github.com"
    - "http://127.0.0.1:7788"
    - "http://[::1]:8888"
-- Like the tcp::Client, connection is not established in the constructor.
+- Connection is not established in the constructor.